 For MEMORIALS INSIDE THE CHURCH please click here.

 For an index of personal and place names for INTERIOR MEMORIALS AND STAINED GLASS WINDOWS please click here.
 This is the index to the Stained Glass Window and Memorial Trail which is available at the back of the church, and duplicates some of the information in the Memorial spreadsheet above.

-For the BAPTIST AND FREE CHURCH GRAVES & MEMORIALS the following links will take you to the relevant section on the History Group website - http://chudleighhistorygroup.com/articles/chapels.html or http://chudleighhistorygroup.com/articles/burial_ground.html This website contains a wealth of information about the town and its inhabitants, - use the ‘back to history index’ button at the top of the page.
+For the BAPTIST AND FREE CHURCH GRAVES & MEMORIALS the following links will take you to the relevant section on the History Group website - http://chudleighhistorygroup.uk/articles/chapels.html or http://chudleighhistorygroup.uk/articles/burial_ground.html This website contains a wealth of information about the town and its inhabitants, - use the ‘Articles' button at the top of the page.